Where to Take a Sommelier Course in Paris?

 So we decided to keep it simple, clear, and useful.

 No jargon.
-No fluff.
-Just the facts.
+No blather.
+Just concrete information.

-But first: have you defined your objective?
+But first: have you defined your goal?

 Because absolutely everything depends on that.